 I know.
 It seems kind of boring.

-But I’ve been making this slow cooker pork loin at least once a month for a year or two.
+But I’ve been making this Slow Cooker Pork Loin recipe at least once a month for a year or two.
 And it’s so good, and so tender.

 Plus, I’ve finally got my dry rub down and ready to share!

-It’s similar to my dry rub on this Slow Cooker Pork Tenderloin, but there’s so much more area to cover when you’re making a pork loin.
+The seasoning here is similar to my dry rub on this Slow Cooker Pork Tenderloin, but there’s so much more area to cover when you’re making a crockpot pork roast.

 You can really just throw the pork loin in the crockpot with some water and salt and pepper and it will come out just fine, especially considering you only spent about 2 minutes getting it ready.

 But if you want to take it up a notch?
-You’ve got to try this dry rub for pork.
-It would be so easy to make a big batch and store in an old spice jar to make the prep for this pork loin even simpler.
+You’ve got to try this dry rub for pork roast.
+It would be so easy to make a big batch and store in an old spice jar to make the prep for this crockpot pork loin even simpler.

 What is the difference between pork loin and pork tenderloin?